 - The employee feels at all uncertain proceeding on his own.

 After an injury, an employee needs time and energy to focus on his recovery.
 He should not have to worry about whether he and his family will receive the proper compensation.
 Often, workplace injuries are serious and debilitating.
 Workers’ compensation benefits can be vital to the employee now and in the future.
-An experience workers’ compensation lawyer can help protect the rights of an injured worker and work to ensure the security of the future.
+An experienced workers’ compensation lawyer can help protect the rights of an injured worker and work to ensure the security of the future.